Fairfield County's Community Foundation Inc

 - Equitable access to workforce, entrepreneurship, and employment skill-building opportunities

-- Financial self-sufficiency and asset building programs
+- Financial self-sufficiency and asset building programmes

 - Recent grantees: Women's Business Development Council, Career Resources Inc